aseprite/aseprite/docs/ase-file-specs.md

     + For each slice key
-      DWORD     Frame number (this slice is valid from this frame to the end of the animation) SHORT     Slice X origin coordinate in the sprite SHORT     Slice Y origin coordinate in the sprite WORD      Slice width (can be 0 if this slice hidden in the animation from the given frame)
+      DWORD     Frame number (this slice is valid from this frame to the end of the animation) LONG      Slice X origin coordinate in the sprite LONG      Slice Y origin coordinate in the sprite DWORD     Slice width (can be 0 if this slice hidden in the animation from the given frame)
-      WORD      Slice height
+      DWORD     Slice height
       + If flags have bit 1
-        SHORT   Center X position (relative to slice bounds) SHORT   Center Y position
+        LONG    Center X position (relative to slice bounds) LONG    Center Y position
-        WORD    Center width
+        DWORD   Center width
-        WORD    Center height
+        DWORD   Center height
       + If flags have bit 2
-        WORD    Pivot X position (relative to the slice origin) WORD    Pivot Y position (relative to the slice origin)
+        LONG    Pivot X position (relative to the slice origin) LONG    Pivot Y position (relative to the slice origin)

 ### Notes